Pwd9000-ML/blog-devto/posts/2023/Ado-Terraform-Docs/Ado-Terraform-Docs.md

 For more information on how to create a PAT token, see [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops&tabs=preview-page).

-After creating the PAT token, add it to the keyvault as a secret called **'$(TerraformDocsPAToken)'** and update the pipeline variables to point to the correct keyvault name.
+After creating the PAT token, add it to the keyvault as a secret called **'TerraformDocsPAToken'** and update the pipeline variables to point to the correct keyvault name.

 ### 2. Add generic-contribute permissions to the service principal used by the ADO service connection